melissa4444/Data_Visualization/README.md

 ## How to Run:
-####Every file type you want to associate with Git LFS will need to be added with git lfs track.
+ To associate data file with Git LFS to add git lfs track.
 This command amends your repository's .gitattributes file and associates large files with Git LFS.